NukedArea/ansible-pi-bootstrap/README.md

 This ansible project allows to bootstrap a Raspberry Pi OS.
 That means that everything needed to run ansible on the managed node is installed and a specific ansible user is created with a random password.
-It must be used only once on each Raspberry you want to manage with ansible.
+It must be and can be used only once on each Raspberry you want to manage with ansible.

+At the end, the pi user password is set with a random value.
+The only authentication method is with public key.

 It is assumed your ansible deployment machine is running Linux or macOS.